 Dr. Christopher Rynn, who conducted the process of 3D virtual sculpturing, remarked,“There was nothing in Lilias’ story that suggested to me that nowadays she would be considered as anything other than a victim of horrible circumstances, so I saw no reason to pull the face into an unpleasant or mean expression and she ended up having quite a kind face, quite naturally.”

 After she died, Lilias’ body was buried on a beach and a large stone was placed to guard her grave.
-Burying her this way suggests that the local people had fears that she might return–that the devil had powers to resurrect the dead to possibly haunt the living.
+Burying her this way suggests that the local people had fears that she might return–that the devil had powers to resurrect the dead.

 However, the beach didn’t make for a place where Ms. Aide could rest in peace forever.
 During the 19th century, her remains were dug up for scientific purposes, after which her skull was sent to St. Andrews University Museum.
 There, it was photographed before mysteriously going missing, and it was these photos which have made possible the recent digital reconstruction.
 The skull is indeed gone, but luckily the photographs have remained, having been archived at the National Library of Scotland.